lonesometraveler/lonesometraveler.github.io/_posts/2020-05-15-ADC-Injected-Conversion.md

 Next, we configure our ADC in a way it -
 - starts a conversion when triggered by `TIM1`
-- generates an interrupt request upon end of conversion
+- generates an interrupt request upon the end of conversion

 We use `AdcConfig` to do that.
 Here, we specify the rising edge of `TIM1`'s signal to be the external trigger source.